Dauntlesshokage/Memory-Tiles-Game/README.md

 Try the game [here](https://gator-memory-tiles.netlify.app)
 <br>
-Pich to zoon in for mobile devices
+Pinch to zoom in for mobile devices
 <br>
 **Demo**